 Negotiating the insurance premiums for fleet vehicles can be a costly process.
-There are, however, several things you can do to help bring those premiums down for your fleet vehicles.
-These tips will apply to all sorts of fleet vehicles, from company cars through to large-capacity haulage vehicles.
+There are however several things you can do to help bring those premiums down for your multi vehicle fleet policies.
+These tips will apply to all sorts of fleet vehicles, from company fleets through to large courier courier fleets.

-If you are responsible for your company’s fleet of cars then you will be well aware of how much the insurance premiums come to every year.
+If you are responsible for your companies fleet of vehicles, then you will be well aware of how much the premiums can be.
 Luckily, there is scope for fleet managers to look at reducing their fleet insurance costs when the time comes to renew their cover.
 These real-world tips can see some great savings across the whole fleet if you take the time to implement them.

-Another areato consider is what is included in your current insurance premium.
-Mostcompanies will have a few extras in their fleet insurance that soon bump theoverall cost up.
+Another area to consider is what is included in your current insurance premium.
+Most companies will have a few extras in their fleet insurance that soon bump the overall cost up.
 Things like windscreen cover are a great example of this.
-Takethe time to consider not only if you really need these extras and if so, couldyou get it cheaper elsewhere?
-By doing this, you will soon drive your costsdown.

-In generalterms, your fleet insurance costs will be cheaper if the vehicles are notmainly used in a city like London.
-Some companies make the mistake of tellingtheir insurers that their fleet is based in the city they operate from, even ifthe cars are not actually present or driven there!
-If this is the case, letyour insurer know the details of your drivers and their postcodes to drive yourcosts down.
+In general terms, your insurance costs will be cheaper if the vehicles are not primarily used in a city like London.
+Some companies make the mistake of telling their insurers that their fleet is based in the city they operate from, even if the cars are not actually present or driven there!
+If this is the case, let your insurer know the details of your drivers and their postcodes to drive your costs down.

 A key way of reducing fleet vehicle insurance costs is to improve the security of the vehicle itself.
 Modern vehicles will doubtless have standard safety features, but after-market locks, tracking systems, and telemetry devices can have a big impact on lowering insurance costs.

 If you operate a courier fleet, these additional features are essential in improving the integrity of your vehicles.
 Check out our courier fleet insurance page for more on this area.